esnet/iperf/README.md

 * The -Z flag sometimes causes the iperf3 client to hang on OSX.
 (Issue #129)

-* When specifying the TCP buffer size using the "-w" flag on Linux, Linux doubles the value you pass in.
+* When specifying the socket buffer size using the "-w" flag on Linux, Linux doubles the value you pass in.
 (You can see this using iperf3's debug flag).
 But then the CWND does not actually ramp up to the doubled value, but only to about 75% of the doubled value.
 This appears to be by design.

+* Although the "-w" flag is documented as setting the (TCP) window size, it is also used to set the socket buffer size.
+This has been shown to be helpful with high-bitrate UDP tests.

 * On some platforms, it might be necessary to invoke "ldconfig" manually after doing a "make install" before the iperf3 executable can find its shared library.
 (Issue #153)

+* The results printed on the server side at the end of a test do not correctly reflect the client-side measurements.
+This is due to the ordering of computing and transferring results between the client and server.
+(Issue #293)

+* The server could have a very short measurement reporting interval at the end of a test (particularly a UDP test), containing few or no packets.
+This issue is due to an artifact of timing between the client and server.
+(Issue #278)

 Links
 -----